-For information about the Niagara Cup Classic, call Ann Marie Tucker, Memorial’s vice president for Foundation and Community Relations, at (716) 278-4570 or visit www.nfmmc.org/events.
+For information about the Niagara Cup Classic, call Cheryl Wienckowski, Memorial’s director of special events, at (716) 278-4570 or visit www.nfmmc.org/events.

 Safe at Home Conference

-The 15th Annual Safe at Home: Seeking Solutions for Adult and Child Victims of Family Violence Conference will be held Tuesday, October 1 at the Conference Center Niagara Falls.
+The 15th Annual Safe at Home: Seeking Solutions for Adult and Child Victims of Family Violence Conference was held Tuesday, October 1 at the Conference Center Niagara Falls.

-It will be attended by law enforcement officers, prosecutors, medical and child welfare professionals, therapists, attorneys, social workers, educators, advocates and counselors who gained a better understanding of the dynamics and impact of domestic violence and child abuse as well as ways to recognize, investigate, treat and prevent family violence.
+It was attended by 250 law enforcement officers, prosecutors, medical and child welfare professionals, therapists, attorneys, social workers, educators, advocates and counselors who gained a better understanding of the dynamics and impact of domestic violence and child abuse as well as ways to recognize, investigate, treat and prevent family violence.